-Mumbai rains: Road, rail traffic disrupted; high tide of 4.83 metres expected at 2:23 PM
+Mumbai rains: Road, rail traffic disrupted; 500 families shifted to safety in Pune

 Mumbai, Aug 04: Heavy rains continued to lash Mumbai and its neighbouring areas for the second consecutive day on Sunday with several areas waterlogged.
-Road, rail traffic and flight operations have been hit due to incessant rainfall in Mumbai, even as the Indian Meteorological Department (IMD) has warned of more "heavy to very heavy falls".
+Road, rail traffic and flight operations have been hit due to incessant rainfall in Mumbai, even as the Indian Meteorological Department (IMD) has issued a red alert in the city and predicted heavy rainfall accompanied with gusty winds for Sunday.

 "Avoid venturing out", the Brihanmumbai Municipal Corporation warned on Saturday after the India Meteorological Department gave sounded an "extremely heavy rainfall" alert.
 The weather situation will only get worse in the next 24 to 36 hours, the IMD said.